Montana Positive Youth Development (PYD) Lab

 Youths’ Civic Network Study

-The Montana PYD Study is planning a study to better understand the role of peers in promoting youth civic engagement.
+The Montana PYD Study conducting a study to better understand the role of peers in promoting youth civic engagement.
 This study will involve partnering with a local high school to document youths’ “civic networks” – friendship networks characterized by varying degrees of civic engagement –and understanding the implications of these networks for future civic engaging.
 Stay tuned for more information!

 Want more information?
 Check out our research Open Science Framework Page